Mellon Humanities Pathways Fellowship Application

 Olivia Mogollon, Project Coordinator

 You will receive e-mail confirmation upon receipt of your application.
 Applications will be reviewed by a committee comprised of UTSA faculty and staff.
-Awards will be announced after September 8, 2017.
+Awards will be announced at the beginning of the Fall 2018 semester.

 For questions, please e-mail Olivia Mogollon at email@example.com, call 210.458.2923, or visit us at: